 In accordance with BNM's RWCAF guideline, where the exposure is rated by more than one external rating agency, risk-weight shall be determined based on the second highest rating.
+For the Company, if exposure is denominated in local currency and where the exposure is rated by more than one local rating agency, risk weight is determined based on the second highest local rating.
 The counterparty shall be deemed as unrated when an exposure is not rated by the rating agency whilst the exposure which is secured by an explicit guarantee issued by an eligible or rated guarantor, rating similar to that of the guarantor is assigned.
 For the purpose of Cagamas internal rating, the lowest rating is adopted in cases where the counterparty is rated by more than one external rating agency.